sagarghai/sagarghai.github.io/2017/_posts/2017-08-18-Musings-of-an-adult-rated-adolescent.md

 description: These questions Bug me!
 ---

-*   Is the truth always right, for it hurts more often, But a lie will eventually kill the good in you,
+*   Is the truth always right, for it hurts more often,<br>
+    But a lie will eventually kill the good in you,<br>
-    So do you lie or be a righteous culprit,
+    So do you lie or be a righteous culprit,<br>
     Or do you right every wrong and be killed yourself.

-*   Why do humans kill themselves?
+*   Why do humans kill themselves?<br>
-    Does the society not let them be?
+    Does the society not let them be?<br>
-    Or is it their shattered brain?
+    Or is it their shattered brain?<br>
-    Or is it the society that shattered them long ago, to which their heart gave up!
+    Or is it the society that shattered them long ago,<br>
+    to which their heart gave up!

 *   When a man dies, the soul is put into another being,